 |Hola Barcelona 4 days||€28.50||Unlimited journeys|

 What should I bear in mind when I’m buying a transportation pass?

 One of the most frequently asked questions that tourists ask when they visit Barcelona is that of which ticket or transportation pass to buy.
 Below we have given you an idea of what to bear in mind when you’re deciding between the various options.

 If your accommodation is centrally located, it’s possible that you won’t need to use public transport much, so it probably won’t be worth you buying anything other than single journeys.

 Number of journeys per day on public transport

 If in the course of a day you’re likely to require more than 4 journeys, the best option for you will be the T-Día (a day pass).
-If you’re likely to do the same for up to four consecutive days then it’s worth purchasing the Hola BCN! pass.
+If you’re likely to do the same for up to four consecutive days then it’s worth purchasing the Hola Barcelona travel card (Hola BCN!).
 If you’re likely to complete 10 journeys, spread out over a few days, then we recommend the T-10, which can also be shared with other people.

 The museums and tourist attractions that you’d like to visit

 We recommend you to make a list of the tourist attractions and museums that you’d like to visit, as it’s likely that you will gain entry to some of them for free with a Barcelona Card, or at least benefit from discounts on your ticket.
 Holders of the Barcelona Card get unlimited free travel on Barcelona’s public transportation system, free entry to many museums and discounts on others, and it also enables you to bypass the queues at the most popular tourist attractions.

 Depending on your starting point and your destination, one of Barcelona’s excellent modes of public transport is bound to be convenient for you, choosing from the Metro, the bus, NitBus, the tram system, taxis, Renfe, FGC or even Bicing (Barcelona’s system of hiring bikes).